joemoose/psiops/docs/index.md

 ### Damage, Injuries, and Dying

 If your character takes damage but has at least 1 HP remaining, they’re still on their feet and in the fight.
-However, if they drop to zero or less HP, roll **2D6 + FORCEFUL**, then **subtract** the amount of damage past zero, if any, to see how bad it is.
+However, if they drop to 0 or less HP, they must roll **2D6 + FORCEFUL** *minus* any damage past zero to see how bad it is.

 - On a **6 or less**, and it was a lethal attack, such as a gunshot, they’re **dead**.
-If not, they’re at 0 HP and incapacitated but will die in 10 minutes if left unattended.
+If not, they’re at 0 HP, incapacitated, and gain an *injury*.
+Incapacitated characters will die in 10 minutes if left unattended.
 - On a **7-12**, they remain alive with 1 HP and gain an *injury*.
-You must make a successful **FORCEFUL** *action roll* or be knocked unconscious.
-Unconscious characters can revive themselves with a subsequent successful **FORCEFUL** *action roll* or with aid from an ally.
+You must make a successful ***action roll* +FORCEFUL** or be knocked unconscious.
+An ally can revive unconscious characters.
-- On a **13 or more**, they remain conscious with HP equal to the lowest D6 rolled and gain an *injury*.
+- On a **13 or more**, they gain an *injury* but rally with HP equal to the lowest D6 rolled, up to your maximum HP.

-Each *injury* reduces your maximum HP by 1 until the injury is healed.
+Each *injury* you receive reduces your maximum HP by 1.
 Injuries cannot be healed in the field and require medical attention back at base between missions.

-If accumulated injuries would reduce your maximum HP to zero, your character dies.
+If accumulated injuries reduce your maximum HP to zero, your character dies.

 ### Emergency Insertion